textura-agency/vue-smoothpage/README.md

         preventScrollOnHoldKeys?: Array<{ code: number[] }> // [ { code: [ 16 ] } ] by default

         enableScrollbar?: boolean; // true by default
-        scrollbarComponent?: Component; // SmoothScrollbar by default (could be use custom component) scrollbarProps?: {}; // {} by default (u can add custom settings for custom component)
+        enableScrollbarWhileSmoothpageDisabled?: boolean; // false by default (if "true" it will replace native scrollbar even when Smoothpage disabled) scrollbarComponent?: Component; // SmoothScrollbar by default (can be used custom component) scrollbarSettings?: {
+            trackWidth?: string; // 12px by default
+            thumbHeight?: string; // 100px by default
+            thumbWidth?: string; // 12px by default
+        }; // (can be replaced by custom scrollbarSettings for custom component)

         defaultClassNames?: {
             smoothPage?: string; // 't-smoothpage' by default